 Lighting is a crucial part of the gaming room, as it is the key to the overall look and feel of the room.
 Your gaming room should not be overly well-lit but should be such that the room’s functionality and style will not suffer, so make sure to consider adding a few layers of light with different types of fixtures.
 To change mood and create an ambiance, use dimmable lights.
 For your valuable displays like trophies and sports memorabilia, installing a track light is best to highlight them, while a soft light such as floor lamps is something to consider if the room is really big.
 Also if you are going to have a projector setting, your room should get completely dark to get the best result and for a TV setup, the light should not be placed on the wall opposite to the TV.
 Lighting not only gives the room an incredibly cool look, but there are also studies showing that it can have an impact on people’s mood and cognitive functioning.

-Sound level in a gaming room can go really high most of the time, especially if it is set up with a surround sound which could be a problem not just with other house members but with your neighbours as well, that’s why soundproofing the gaming room should be one of your top priorities.
+Sound level in a gaming room can go really high most of the time, especially if it is set up with a surround sound which could be a problem not just with other house members but with your neighbors as well, that’s why soundproofing the gaming room should be one of your top priorities.
 Aside from this, it’ll also help improve the quality of sound in your gaming room.

 There are different ways to prevent noise from disturbing various areas of the house.
 It is a good idea to consult your contractor to help you choose the most appropriate solution for your space or you can also do some basic soundproofing yourself.
 Some popular choices includes frames added to ceiling and walls, neoprene sheeting, layers of insulating foam or drywalls designed especially for noise reduction in buildings.
 If a professional soundproofing project is not within your budget, you can try furnishing your room with materials that can absorb noise such as carpets, thick curtains or wall-mounted acoustic panels.